Long Put Profits From a Falling Stock

 What is an example (with calculations) of this strategy?

 Let’s say the current price MSFT is $287 and a put option with a strike price of $275 is trading at $4.
-The investor buys 1 option contract.
-The investor pays $415 for the option contract.
+The investor buys 1 option contract, paying $400 for it.
+That $400 is the most that can be lost.
+The breakeven is the strike less the premium, $275 - $4 = $271.

-If the stock price is $260 at the expiration of the option contract, the investor will make a net profit of around $1100.
+If the stock price is $260 at the expiration of the option contract, the put is worth its $15 intrinsic value, or $1,500, so the investor makes a net profit of $1,100.

-If the stock price is $290 at the expiration of the option contract, the investor will lose the entire $415 paid for the option.
+If the stock price is $290 at the expiration of the option contract, the put expires out of the money and the investor loses the entire $400 paid for it.

 MarketXLS makes it easy to find the right strategy no matter how experienced or inexperienced you are.
 MarketXLS’s Strategy Builder enables traders to quickly identify and test hypothetical strategies to evaluate their risk and potential profits no matter how complex or simple the strategy.
 MarketXLS also provides tools such as the Options Strategy Scanner, greeks calculator and volatility indicator to help traders craft the perfect strategy.